pamellahani/sar/README.md

 ## 1. System Overview

-The communication layer facilitates the exchange of bytes between independent tasks via channels managed by a broker.
+The communication layer facilitpates the exchange of bytes between independent tasks via channels managed by a broker.
 These channels can be used to establish a bidirectional communication flow between two tasks.
 This layer allows tasks to communicate without regard